 They also might ask for a blood or urine test or use X-rays or other tests to look for stomach, intestine, or kidney problems.
 Depending on the results, you might need to see a gastroenterologist.
 That's a specialist who treats problems with the digestive system.

 AM is diagnosed in a similar way.
 If you or your child has repeated problems with stomach pain, loss of appetite, or nausea, and your doctor can't match your symptoms to another digestive or kidney issue, the cause might be abdominal migraines.

 There aren't many ways to treat AM.
 But it may help to take medication that's used for migraine headaches.

 If you have CVS, your doctor may give you anti-nausea drugs to keep you from throwing up, antacids to ease stomach discomfort, or drugs to help with anxiety.

 If you can't hold anything down, you're more likely to become dehydrated.
 In severe cases, you might need to go to a hospital to replace the fluids and minerals you lost through vomiting.

 Managing AM and CVS

 If you have AM or CVS, it helps to know what things trigger your attacks.
 Then, you can stay away from them.
-One way is to help figure our your triggers is to keep a diary of what you or your child did before each episode.
+One way is to help figure out your triggers is to keep a diary of what you or your child did before each episode.

 There are no known cures for these conditions.
 But your doctor can help you develop a plan to manage your symptoms.
-You can also ask him if there are clinical trials you can take part in.
+You can also ask them if there are clinical trials you can take part in.
 These trials test new drugs to see if they're safe and if they work.
 They often are a way for people to try new medicine that isn't available to everyone.